DarraghReid/krafts/README.md

     * A table which organises all of the products in the cart into rows with colums separating the products by relevent fields.
 These fields include Product Info, Price, Qty (quantity), and subtotal, which is an overall prive calculation of the quantity of a particular product.

     * Grand total calculator which calculates the total to be payed by a customer based on the free delivery requirements.
-Delivery will be free if the sum total of their items is greater than the free delivery threshold (currently set at 50 in settings.py).
+Delivery will be free if the sum total of their items is greater than the free delivery threshold (currently set at 50 in the settings file).
 Otherwise, delivery will be set at 10% of the sum total of their items.

     * A Keep Shopping button that leads users back to the products page to continue shopping.